JiahaoShu/JiahaoShu/README.md

 ### Hi there 👋
-I am currently a second-year CS student at University of Science and Technology of China(USTC).Feel free to contact me!
+I am currently a third-year CS student at University of Science and Technology of China(USTC).Feel free to contact me!
 个人主页 https://shujiaer.github.io/ (还没完成)
 <!--
 **Shujiaer/Shujiaer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.